Date: February 2015

 You should be the one to call in; your supervisor will need to speak directly with you to make alternate arrangements for the work you would have done that day.
 Relatives or friends should not call on your behalf unless you are medically unable to do so yourself.
 You must speak directly with your supervisor rather than a co-worker, unless that individual is officially authorized by your department to accept call in notices.
 As a general rule, we recommend that you do not leave your message on voice mail (may vary by department).

+Sick leave benefits are intended to provide income protection in the event of illness or injury.
 If you are absent for more than one (1) day, you should call your supervisor each day you are unable to come to work.
 If you are absent for three (3) or more consecutive workdays, you and/or your supervisor must contact Human Resources to determine eligibility for disability benefits and/or leave under the College's Family and Medical Leave Policy.
 Any employee who fails to report to work for three (3) consecutive days without providing proper notice to his/her supervisor or Human Resources may be considered to have voluntarily resigned his/her employment with the College.

 Absenteeism, whether due to injury, illness, or other reason, becomes excessive when it adversely affects the ability of your department or the College to maintain efficient service.
 Patterns of repeated absences prior to or following weekends, holidays, or scheduled days off will receive serious attention when the matter of excessive absenteeism is considered.
 Other examples of attendance issues include, but are not limited to: frequent or persistent tardiness; frequent requests to leave early; fraudulent use of Personal Absence Time; and a disproportionate pattern of “emergency” absence requests.